The Ultimate Ignition Poker Review

 It’s remarkable how blatantly clueless the US-facing poker market has been on the whole about mobile poker for a decade now.

-Ignition Poker is currently the only one who gets it and it’s a significant reason why I rate them so highly.
+Ignition Poker is currently one of the only ones who gets it and it’s a significant reason why I rate them so highly.

 We use our phones more than our computers

-In fact, we’re more than 2 years past the point where mobile computing surpassed desktop computing.
+In fact, we’re years past the point where mobile computing surpassed desktop computing.

 That’s right: the world uses their phones and tablets more than their computers.